asdcid/Cp-hap/README.md

 So far, only two structures are observed: the two single copies (long/short) with the identical orientation and with different orientations.

 In order to detect whether only two different structures present in the chloroplast genome, and compare the ratio between them, this pipeline first created a reference set containing all 128 different chloroplast genome structures.
-Then we mapped all long-reads to the genome file, filtered out reads failed to cover at least three conjunctions (lsc/ir, ir/ssc, ssc/ir or ir/lsc), and calcuated the number of supported read for each structure.
+Then we mapped all long-reads to the genome file, filtered out reads failed to cover at least three conjunctions (lsc/ir, ir/ssc, ssc/ir or ir/lsc), and calcuated the number of supported reads for each structure.

 The reads must be long enough to cover at least three conjunctions, otherwise it cannot uniquely map to one structure (The long single copy is duplicated here to make it clear).
 However, some chloroplast genomes only have one inverted repeat, therefore reads only need to cover at least two conjunctions to support the structure.
 <p>